Best Practices for Coding and Architecture¶

 Writing Good Tests¶

 In general, keep tests located next to the code they cover.
-So if the model is defined in /apps/classes/models.py
+So if the model is defined in /apps/classes/models.py, the test should be in /apps/classes/models_test.py.

 When a flaky test is discovered, create a ticket immediately for fixing it.
 Do not let them pile up!